mpetitjean22/nat_project/performance/local_http.md

 Connection time [ms]: connect 14.5
 ```

 We can see that the NAT is able to maintain sending out 100 connections per second similar to without a NAT.
-However, the number of concurrent connections is about half, 21 concurrect connection vs 51 concurrent connections.
+However, the number of concurrent connections is about half, 21 concurrent connection versus 51 concurrent connections.
 This is likely due to the NAT introducing some latency which reduces the number of concurrent connections possible.

 Over the 8000 connections, the NAT introduced an additional 42.1 milliseconds per connection.
 The distribution of connection rates look similar, with similar stdevs and maximum values.
 The only increase appears in the minimum connection time and also average/median.